YuzhuoMa97/SPAGxECCT/README.md

 ## Introduction of SPAGxEmix<sub>CCT</sub>+

-As an extension of SPAGxEmix<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub>+ is a scalable and accurate analytical G×E analysis framework which is applicable to control for both population structure and family relateness in a genime-wide gene-environmental interaction analysis of individuals from multiple ancestries or multi-way admixed populations.
+As an extension of SPAGxEmix<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub>+ is a scalable and accurate G×E analytical framework which is applicable to include individuals from multiple ancestries or multi-way admixed populations and controls for both population structure and family relateness.

 SPAGxEmix<sub>CCT</sub>+ involves three main steps: